strvcom/DeallocTests/README.md

 </p>

 # DeallocTests
-DeallocTests are tool for memory leak detection of your app.
-DeallocTests are special kind of unit tests that can be easily added to your existing project.
-They can check separately the isolated parts of your app whether they manage the memory correctly.
-The basic principle is easy: DeallocationTests try to instantiate the object (ViewController, ViewModel, Manager, …) and after short period try to deallocate it from memory.
-DeallocTests are checking whether object’s `deinit` was called properly.
+DeallocTests is a tool for automated memory leak detection in Swift iOS apps.
+DeallocTests are a special kind of unit tests that can be easily added to your existing project.
+They can separately check isolated parts of your app if they manage memory correctly.
+The basic principle is easy: DeallocationTests try to instantiate an object (ViewController, ViewModel, Manager, …) and after a short period try to deallocate it from memory.
+DeallocTests are checking whether the object’s `deinit` was called properly.
 It means that there is no retain cycle and possible memory leak.

-Of course there are also other tools for memory leaks detection - Instruments and more recently also Memory Debugger within the Xcode.
-These tools are useful when catching particular memory leak.
-On the other side DeallocTests  provide tests automatically and it is possible to run them also on CI.
+Of course, there are also other tools for memory leaks detection - Instruments and more recently also Memory Debugger within the Xcode.
+These tools are useful when catching a particular memory leak.
+On the other side, DeallocTests provide tests automatically and it is possible to run them also on CI.

-It is very easy to create memory leak by mistake.
+It is very easy to create a memory leak by mistake.
 Memory leaks have different forms - it is simply not always forgotten `[weak self]`.
 That's why it is very important to prevent them from happening.
 DeallocTests can help with their detection.

 ## When can I use DeallocTests?

-DeallocTests work well with app which uses MVVM-C (MVVM with ViewCoordinators) architecture.
-Using coordinators helps to make the ViewControllers independent and easily constructable.
-DeallocTests work great with Swinject dependency injection framework.
-And best of all - DeallocTests need no modification of main target of your app.
+DeallocTests work well with apps that use MVVM-C (MVVM with ViewCoordinators) architecture.
+Using coordinators helps to make the ViewControllers independent and easily constructible.
+DeallocTests work great with Swinject - the dependency injection framework.
+And best of all - DeallocTests need no modification of the main target of your app.

 ####  Does it sound too good to be true :-)?
 Hold on…

 ## Testing

 1) We can focus on view controller testing.
-The apps in MVVM-C have often many screens (view controllers) that are grouped with view coordinators.
+Apps written in MVVM-C architecture have often many screens (view controllers) that are grouped with view coordinators.
 The recommended approach is to create a separate deallocation test scenario for each view coordinator.
 DeallocTests presents the view controllers in view coordinator one-by-one (the method of presentation is not important).
-If memory leak is found, test fails and shows the details.
-After successful test of all view coordinator's controllers is the view coordinator itself checked for memory leaks.
+If a memory leak is found, the test fails with an error that can help you find the leak.
+After successful tests of all coordinator's controllers, the coordinator itself IS checked for memory leaks.

-2) Testing of "invisible" objects.
-The apps have often a plenty of classes that encapsulate the business logic - Managers, Services, Models, ViewModels, etc. Those objects can be checked for deallocation too.
+2) Testing of "invisible" objects - apps often have plenty of classes that encapsulate business logic - Managers, Services, Models, ViewModels, etc. These objects can be checked for deallocation too.
 The recommended approach here is to create the testing scenario in order of simplicity.
-The most simple classes with no dependencies should be checked first, then the classes that uses already tested as it's dependencies, etc. The dependency graph can look like this:
+The most simple classes with no dependencies should be checked first, then the classes that use already tested classes as it's dependencies, etc. The dependency graph can look like this:

 <p align="center">
     <img src="https://i.ibb.co/GCfh7Ty/Dependency-Graph.png" width="400" max-width="90%" alt="DependencyGraph" />